codenart/codenart.github.io/_posts/3-bootstrap/2017-08-26-bootstrap-3-content-layout.md

 ![Bootstrap's Typography toolset](/images/bootstrap/3/typography.jpg)

 The section `Headings` talks about common styles of heading tags pre-defined by Bootstrap.
-They also offer heading `classes` which can make any text element look like a heading.
+They also provide heading `classes` which can make any text element look like a heading.

 Next section `Display headings` contains some classes which are pre-defined with